Andrea-0319/Multi-Output_Deep_Neural_Network/README.md

 # Multi-Output Deep Learning on Hotel Reviews 🏨🧠

 ## Aim of the project 🎯
-The aim of this project was to design a fully self-contained deep learning pipeline to predict both the sentiment (good/bad) and the numerical score of hotel reviews.
+The aim of this project was to design a fully self-contained deep learning pipeline to predict the sentiment (good/bad) and/or the numerical score of hotel reviews.
 The challenge required integrating structured features and free-text, and demonstrating best practices in model design, evaluation, and reproducibility as developed during the course.

+**Note**: Check the Exam Test to better understand the Task.

 ## Description 📝
 This project uses a real-world dataset of hotel reviews containing both tabular data (e.g., number of reviews, reviewer nationality) and free-text fields (the review itself).
-The objective was to develop a hybrid deep neural network architecture capable of multi-output prediction:
+Therefore, I decided to develop a hybrid deep neural network architecture capable of multi-output prediction:
 - **Binary classification** for the review sentiment (“good” or “bad” review)
 - **Regression** for the review’s numerical score

 The pipeline covers all steps from data cleaning and preprocessing (handling categorical, numerical, and textual features), through exploratory analysis, to building and tuning a multi-branch model (LSTM for text, MLP for structured features) with joint optimization for both outputs.
-Evaluation is rigorous and based on best practices in machine learning and deep learning.
+Evaluation is based on best practices in machine learning and deep learning.

 ### Objectives:
 - Clean and preprocess data, standardizing numerical features, tokenizing and embedding review text, and encoding categorical variables